TRaSH-Guides/Guides/docs/Prowlarr/prowlarr-setup-limited-api.md

 #### Select Sync Profile

-Edit in Prowlarr the indexer of your choice and under `Sync Profile` you choose one of the two newly created Sync Profiles.
+In Prowlarr, edit the indexer of your choice and under `Sync Profile` you choose one of the two newly created Sync Profiles.

 For this example we're going to use `Automatic Search`.